 - The switch sometimes does not work

-Ingersoll Rand 311A is a quality polishing machine used to trim hairs, prepare metals and complete work on body fillers.
-It has an adjustable built-in regulator that offers positive speed control - the maximum free speed of 12,000 rpm.
-This is the perfect ideal to deal with tough jobs such as hair removal, metal preparation and finishing work on body fillers.
+Ingersoll Rand 311A is a quality polishing machine used to feather edging, trim hairs, prepare metals, and complete work on body fillers.
+It has an adjustable built-in regulator that offers positive speed control - i maximum free speed of 12,000 rpm.
+This is the perfect ideal to deal with tough jobs such as hair removal, metal preparation, and finishing work on body fillers.
 Moreover, the built-in silencer on the Ingersoll Rand 311A 6 Inch Heavy Duty Dual Action Quiet Sander muffles noise while you work.

-In addition, an integrated noise reduction silencer ensures improved handling and control, as well as a longer lifespan.
+In addition, an integrated er reduction silencer ensures improved handling and control, as well as a longer lifespan.
 It has a lever-style throttle that takes the pressure off your wrist and hand, reducing wrist and hand fatigue.
 And with just four pounds, the 311A won't make you heavy, even in all-day jobs.
 Another feature is its balanced ball-bearing construction, which provides unparalleled durability and precision.

 |Ingersoll Rand 311A Dual Action Air Sander Specifications|